tap349/tap349.github.io/_posts/2017-05-28-elixir-otp.md

 - `:normal`

-  `:normal` exit signal is ignored by receiving process unless it traps exits in which case the signal will be received as a message.
+  `:normal` exit signal is ignored by receiving process unless the latter traps exits - this signal will be received as a message then.

 - `:kill`